ameistad/haloy/README.md

 When you deploy, Haloy:
 1. Loads `.env` files from current directory and config directory
 2. Gets server URL from your config
-3. Looks up the corresponding token environment variable
+3. Resolves the API token from your configuration (environment variable, secret, or direct value)
 4. Makes authenticated API calls to the specified server

 ### Server Selection Priority